China restricts opioid in tighter painkiller controls

 Oxycodone, among the heavy-duty painkillers blamed for the deadly opioid crisis in the United States, will be classified as a pyschotropic drug in some formulations and require more approvals to produce or prescribe them, the National Medical Products Administration said late on Tuesday.

-Oral solid formulations with more than 5 mg of oxycodone per unit will be categorized as first-class psychotropic drugs from Sept.
-1, the agency said.
+Oral solid formulations with more than 5mg of oxycodone per unit will be categorized as first-class psychotropic drugs from Sep 1, the agency said.

 Under current laws, first class pyschotropic drugs are banned from sale to retail customers, and second class products cannot be sold to minors.